Lakshmivallala/CSE-205-OBJECT-ORIENTED-PROGRAMMING/README.md

 GOVERNMENT HELP PLATFORM WITH ONLINE C19 PHARMACEUTICAL SUPPLY

-•An Inbuilt Public Announcement System
+• An Inbuilt Public Announcement System

-•PM Care Fund Direct Donation Mechanism
+• PM Care Fund Direct Donation Mechanism

-•Event Schedule and Management Portal
+• Event Schedule and Management Portal

-•A completely Personalised Dashboard for each user to donate money and pay bills with their information
+• A completely Personalised Dashboard for each user to donate money and pay bills with their information

-•Emergency Medical Supply Trading and Distribution System
+• Emergency Medical Supply Trading and Distribution System